Content

 }

-You may want to turn the first nested array into a table header and to make the rows banded.
-Just design a table with the corresponding style.
-The templating engine will automatically render the object according to the chosen design.
+You can also put your first nested array into a table header and make the rows banded.
+Style the table as you wish and the templating engine will render it accordingly.

-We have also added an additional nested array for the header to the JSON object:
+We’ve also added an extra nested array for the header rows to our original JSON object:

 {